V8tr/ModernMVVM/README.md

 # ModernMVVM

-A sample project demonstrating a modern iOS app with the MVVM architecture pattern, Combine and SwiftUI frameworks.
+A sample project demonstrating the modern approach to building iOS apps with the MVVM architecture pattern, Combine and SwiftUI frameworks.
 The app follows unidirectional data flow and shows how to represent the UI as a reactive finite-state machine using [CombineFeedback](https://github.com/sergdort/CombineFeedback).

 ![Modern MVVM iOS App Architecture with Combine and SwiftUI](demo.gif)